eyoelmulugeta/Data_332-Project-1/README.md

    2. The NRC lexicon lists associations of words with several emotions and two sentiemnts which are negative and postive.
 Each lexicon has a list of terms
        and their connections to specific interest groups, including emotions.
-   3. The sentimental analysis comprised of four words and these were grouped into four sentiments. the sentiments were Joy, anticipation positive and
+   3. The sentimental analysis comprised of four words and these were grouped into four sentiments.
+The sentiments were Joy, anticipation positive and
       negative.
-   4. Company's response for cutomers issues had high number of potivive sentiments and antcicipation while the ngative anf joy sentiments were low.
-The postive sentiments were more than 150,000, ancticpation was more that 120,000, joy and negative were both below 5000.
+   4. Company's response for customer's issues had high number of potivive sentiments and antcicipation while the negative ad joy sentiments were low.
+   5. The postive sentiments were more than 150,000, ancticpation was more that 120,000, joy and negative were both below 5000.

 ## Word Count by sentiment Using the bing lexicon